Masked Singer Pilipinas

 The first season was won by Daryl Ong as "2-2-B", with Katrina Velarde as "Diwata" and Carlyn Ocampo as "Pusa-way" as the first and second runners-up, respectively.

-A second season was announced during the final episode of The Wall Philippines and premiered on March 19, 2022.
+After the first season, it was announced during the final episode of The Wall Philippines, and premiered on March 19, 2022.

+A third season was announced in February 2025 that it published on official platforms/pages of this show, and premiered on May 17, 2025.
+This season made its first time historically, to air on weekends, additionally of the presence of live audience.

 Format

 Masked Singer Pilipinas features a pre-determined number of celebrity contestants per season.
 In a regular episode, three to four contestants each hide behind a costume and sing a cover in front of the panelists and a virtual audience.
 A clue package is played before the start of a performance to provide hints to the contestant's identity.
 After each performance, the panelists are allowed to comment and make their guesses based on their notes from the clue package.
 Additionally, one pre-determined panelist may ask a question to a contestant.
 Once all the celebrities for the episode have performed, the audience and the panelists vote for their favorite singer.
 The panelists' and the audience members' votes are worth 50 percent each and combined to form a score.
 The contestant with the least score takes off their mask and reveal their identity.
 The elimination continues every episode until three singers are left in the season finale to compete for the "Golden Mask" trophy.
 The unmasked celebrity sings once more at the end of the episode.